avaneev/a5hash/README.md

 the `0xAAAA...` and `0x5555...` constants special.

 This example empirically explains why both `a5hash()` and `a5rand()` generate high-quality random numbers despite their reliance on multiplication, an operation with imperfect dispersion.
 The quantification method is reasonable because it aligns with uniformity assessments; for numbers to be uniformly random, correlations between successive outputs must be minimal.

+Additional empirical evidence suggests that while the XOR operation normalizes successive bit independence, the addition operation maximizes it.
+Both operations are used in `a5hash` hash functions in accordance with this observation.
+This finding can be evaluated by adjusting the `c < 70` condition in the code.

 ```c
 #include <stdio.h>